 If you would've told us back in the '90s that a video streaming service called "Hulu" would be the best way to watch shows like The Simpsons, Saturday Night Live and South Park in the 21st century, we would've thought Y2K succeeded in corrupting the human consciousness.

 The former works well and is well worth its cost of entry.
-Sure, there's three minutes of advertising every 10 minutes, but it's nothing you're not used to coming from traditional cable.
+Sure, it'll run you $7.99 and air with a few advertisements, but it's nothing you're not used to coming from traditional cable.
 On the homepage you'll find highlighted shows based on your past visits to the site as well as curated content from Hulu HQ.
 This includes game trailers, new movie trailers, popular clips from last week's new episodes as well as a few themed playlists.

 The biggest problem with Hulu is that it lets users run head first into the paywall, keeping you from the content you're most apt to pay for.